dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

           - Solvers may be local to a region; see the :ref:`sapi_intro_multiregion` section to query solvers outside your default region.

+     .. note:: For non-Ocean clients, you can retrieve a list of supported remote solvers by sending an :code:`HTTP GET` request to the :code:`<SAPI base URL>/solvers/` endpoint; see the
+        :std:doc:`sysdocs_gettingstarted:doc_rest_api` guide for information.

   .. dropdown:: Selecting a Solver

      By default Ocean selects solvers based on a set of preferred features; for